chimera-suite/use-case/README.md

 ```
 This starts an OntopSpark instance.
 The instance is configured to communicate with the Apache Spark Thrift Server.

 The web interface is available at [http://localhost:8090](http://localhost:8090).
+It is possible to use this endpoint for making SPARQL queries over the dataset stored in Apache Spark.

-If the OntopSpark instance shuts down after a while, it may be possible that Apache Spark had encountered some problems while loading the demo tables.
-You can solve the issue by restarting Spark.
-For more detail, see the [Spark troubleshooting section](#apache-spark).
+__TROUBLESHOOTING__: If the OntopSpark instance shuts down after a while, it may be possible that Apache Spark had encountered some problems while loading the demo tables.
+You can solve the issue by restarting Spark in `step 2`.

 #### 4. Jena Fuseki
 ```